Saturday, July 22, 2023

 Overall: GOOD

-For his forth time in the directorial seat as well as supplying the screenplay along with Eduarda Targioni plus appearing as the title character, Paul Naschy's The Traveler, (El caminante, The Devil Incarnate), is one of his more amusingly diabolical ventures.
-The blasphemous premise of the Devil getting bored and deciding to live as a man ala Jesus for awhile gives way to an endless, rather monotonous stream of wickedness where Naschy murders, steals, betrays, and impregnates anyone who will put a little more gold in his pockets or leisurely accommodations at his disposal.
+For his forth time in the directorial seat, supplying the screenplay along with Eduarda Targioni, and appearing as the title character, Paul Naschy's The Traveler, (El caminante, The Devil Incarnate), is one of his more amusingly diabolical ventures.
+The blasphemous premise of the Devil getting bored and deciding to live as a man ala Jesus for awhile gives way to both an endless and monotonous stream of wickedness where Naschy murders, steals, betrays, and impregnates anyone who will put a little more gold in his pockets or provide him with leisurely accommodations.
 It has an odd, humorous tone for a Naschy movie though.
-The sinful mischief is not the only thing played for laughs as there is also the far more omitted components such as piss drinking, fart jokes, and man rape present.
-Not that one can take it all that seriously as a "message" movie, but the cynical theme of mankind being inherently selfish and evil is on the nose, yet thankfully without being heavy-handed.
-Quite the opposite in fact as it is presented in a fun, mockingly whimsical manner that makes the whole thing's boundary-pushing exploitativeness more goofy than sleazy.
+The sinful mischief includes piss drinking, fart jokes, and man rape, all of which is presented with gleeful, tongue-in-cheek, and hedonistic relish.
+Not that one can take this seriously as a "message" movie, but the cynical theme of mankind being inherently selfish and evil is on the nose, while also not being heavy-handed.
+Instead, it is presented in a fun and mockingly whimsical manner that makes the whole thing's boundary-pushing exploitativeness more goofy than sleazy.

 No comments: